Slow Cooker Chocolate Cherry Dump Cake

 Slow Cooker Chocolate Cherry Dump Cake topped with cherry ice cream.

-If you love chocolate and cherry together, check out my three-ingredient Chocolate Cherry Cake Mix Cookies.
+If you like chocolate and cherry together, try my Cake Mix Chocolate Covered Cherry Cookies.

 Scoop of crockpot chocolate cherry dump cake.